ory/elements/packages/test/README.md

 # Ory Elements Test

-Ory Elements also provides a testing library built on top of [Playwright](https://playwright.dev/).
+Ory Elements provides a testing library built on top of [Playwright](https://playwright.dev/).
 It allows you to test your application integration with Ory automatically.